 Most bars and restaurants are cash only.
 Some upscale bars and restaurants do accept credit cards.
 Make sure they swipe your card in front of you.

 Tap water is perfectly safe to drink in Bogotá.

 Colombian cuisine has a lot of variety and is very delicious.
 Try Tamales for breakfast.
 Tamales are wrapped in banana leaf and they are usually large in size.
-Also try Heuvos Pericos for breakfast.
+Also, try Huevos Pericos for breakfast.
 It’s scrambled eggs with tomato and onion.
 Comes with an Arepa, a corn flour bread.

-There are many soup dishes such as Ajiaco, Sancocho, etc which are absolutely delicious.
-Menu del dia is also available at most places.
+There are many soup dishes such as Ajiaco, Sancocho, etc. which are absolutely delicious.
+Menu del dia is also available in most places.

-Colombia has a lot of variety in fruits.
+Colombia has a lot of variety of fruits.
 There are many exotic fruits that are only available in Colombia.
 Try fruits and juices while you are there.

 Two commonly available Colombian beers are Club Colombia and Aquila.
 Both are great beers.

 Tipping is not mandatory.
 If you like to leave a tip, it’s usually 10%.
 It is not included in the bill.
 When paying by cash, you can add a tip if you like.